scop/bash-completion/README.md

 ## Known problems

-1. There seems to be some issue with using the bash built-in `cd` within Makefiles.
-When invoked as `/bin/sh` within `Makefile`s, bash seems to have a problem changing directory via the `cd` command.
-A work-around for this is to define `SHELL=/bin/bash` within your `Makefile`.
-This is believed to be a bug in bash.

-2. Many of the completion functions assume GNU versions of the various text utilities that they call (e.g. `grep`, `sed`, and `awk`).
+1. Many of the completion functions assume GNU versions of the various text utilities that they call (e.g. `grep`, `sed`, and `awk`).
 Your mileage may vary.